mendersoftware/mender-docs/02.Overview/13.Device-authentication/docs.md

 It allows you to authorize a particular Device before it leaves the production line by providing a pre-assigned Authentication set to the Device Authentication.
-When a Device with the corresponding Identity attributes and public key requests authorization, the Mender server will authorize it immediately without further user intervention.
+When a Device with the corresponding Identity attributes and public key requests authorization, the Mender Server will authorize it immediately without further user intervention.

 This flow is typically better suited for a production use case, where you plan a release of a